What is Google My Business?

 Creating a Business Profile is the same as adding your business to Google Maps.
 Once you’ve submitted your form, Google then reviews your information and ensures that it’s not a duplicate or hosts false information, and then poof!
 You’re in business with a Business Profile.
 This is a way to claim your business on Google.

-You’re now on Google My Business.
+You’re now on Google.
 Here’s what happens next…

 Your profile on Google helps your business show up when it matters most: the very moment your potential next customer is searching for products or services such as yours on Google Search or Google Maps.